Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 Two weeks later, still not production-ready.
 The frontend took five minutes.
 The backend infrastructure would take considerably longer.
 I opted for Supabase instead.

-This is the Vibe Coding Paradox: AI tools made frontend development trivial, exposing that production infrastructure was always the bottleneck.
+This is what I call the Vibe Coding Paradox: AI tools made frontend development trivial, exposing that production infrastructure was always the bottleneck.

 RDS (smallest instance): $15/month